rdelpret/rainbow-road/README.md

 (t) to open legacy terminal mode (--legacy=true) (ctrl-c) to exit
 ```
-Press the (space bar) to open a web ui to get pod status, logs, build status etc. or press (t) to get a terminal ui.
+Press the (space bar) to open a web UI to get pod status, logs, build status, etc., or press (t) to get a terminal UI.

 To terminate the tilt session run:
 ```